 Did the Pandemic Change How We Sell?

 The short and very surprising answer is: NO.

-With so many B2B and B2C companies shifting to expand their digital offerings (Vengreso included!), most sales leaders rushed to invest in growing their online infrastructure – making the role of the traditional salesperson obsolete.
+With so many B2B and B2C companies shifting to expand their digital offerings (Vengreso included!), most sales managers rushed to invest in growing their online infrastructure – making the role of the traditional salesperson obsolete.